ajunhoa/SC1015-Mini-Project-FCS4-Team-1/README.md

 How to use our notebook:

-To use this notebook, please install these modules
+To use this notebook, please download main.ipynb

-Say what the step will be

-    Give the example

-And repeat

-    until finished

-End with an example of getting some data out of the system or using it for a little demo
+open your terminal and run this line:

+    pip install -r requirements.txt

 <a name="slidesused"></a>